Visual Similarity Attention: Introduction

-To summarize, our key contributions include: \begin{itemize} \item To the best of our knowledge, we present the first technique to generate visual explanations, by means of network attention, from generic similarity metrics, equipping similarity models with visual explanation capability. \item We show how one can model such similarity attention as a differentiable operation, enabling its use in enforcing trainable similarity constraints. \item We propose the similarity mining learning objective, enabling a new similarity-attention-driven learning mechanism for training similarity predictors that results in improved model generalizability. \item We demonstrate the versatility of our proposed framework by means of a diverse set of experiments on a variety of tasks (\eg, image retrieval, person re-identification, and low-shot semantic segmentation) and similarity model architectures. \end{itemize}
+To summarize, our key contributions include: \begin{itemize} \item To the best of our knowledge, we present the first gradient-based technique, similarity attention, to generate visual explanations from generic similarity metrics, equipping similarity models with visual explainability. \item Our proposed method only requires feature vectors (produced by any CNN with fully-connected units) to generate visual attention, thereby extensible in principle to any feature embedding CNN model. \item We show how the proposed similarity attention can be formulated into trainable constraints, resulting in a new similarity mining learning objective and enabling similarity-attention-driven learning mechanisms for training similarity models with improved generalizability. \item We demonstrate the versatility of our proposed framework by a diverse set of experiments on a variety of tasks (\eg, image retrieval, person re-id and low-shot semantic segmentation) and similarity model architectures. \end{itemize}